yipeichan/Life-Insurance-with-Annuity/README.md

 <b>3.
 Endowment:</b><br>
       When the policy holder reaches age 105, the endowment is paid as 1.06 times the total premium paid<br>

-The motality rate was based on the Fifth Life Experience Table of Taiwan Life Insurance Industry and proveided as a csv file in the following <br>
+The mortality rate was based on the Fifth Life Experience Table of Taiwan Life Insurance Industry and provided as a csv file in the following <br>

 <br>